vinit84/vinit84/README.md

 - 💪 I’m currently working on ..... social media marketing and seo management.
 - 🌱 I’m currently learning .....
 Programming and data Science From IIT-M
 - 💞️ I’m looking to collaborate on .....
-IIT M Grade calculator and IIT-M Notes site.
+Ecommerce site.
 - 📫 How to reach me .....
 [Instagram](https://www.instagram.com/vinit_upadhyay_8454/)
 - 🙋‍♂️ Ask me about anything
 - 😄 Pronouns .....
 He/Him